Protein: Fish, Branzino

 What are Branzino

 Branzino is a European bass that is popular in Italian, Greek and Mediterranean cooking.
 It has a mild and subtly sweet taste similar to halibut and other sea bass species.
 It has high levels of Omega-3 fatty acids, and vitamins like vitamin A, E, and D and well as essential minerals like calcium, potassium, zinc, magnesium, and phosphorus.
 Branzino also typically low levels of pollutants like mercury, making it a pretty heathy fish to eat.
+Along with Grilled Snapper, it is one of the best fish to cook on your grill.

 How to make Feta and Orzo Stuffed Branzino